 TL;DR

 The Arbitrum DAO has allocated a portion of its governance token (ARB) to protocols that have built on and contributed to the growth of the Arbitrum ecosystem.
-As part of this allocation, Uniswap will receive ~4.4m ARB tokens.
-The tokens will be sent to the DAO’s alias address on Arbitrum; spending them is subject to a normal governance vote.
+As part of this allocation, Uniswap received ~4.4m ARB tokens on Wednesday, June 7 2023.
+The tokens were sent to the DAO’s alias address on Arbitrum; spending them is subject to a normal governance vote.
 There are otherwise no constraints on how the DAO should use these tokens.

 This post serves as a call for proposals on how to best allocate this token grant.
 If you are an individual or team with ideas about ways that this ARB could be spent to drive long-term value to the Uniswap protocol, the DAO wants to hear from you.